• Skip to primary navigation

 Folding blueberries into mixing bowl of dough for cookies.

 6. Scoop, space, and bake.
 Use a cookie scoop or larger spoon to portion the cookie dough into golf ball-sized mounds.
 Place cookie dough balls about 2 inches apart on the lined baking sheet for best results.
 Bake for 17-19 minutes.
+The cookies are done when the edges look set and the tops are puffed, even if the centers still look a little soft.

 Dough balls for lemon and blueberry cookies, sitting on a cookie sheet.

 7. Cool.
-Let the baked blueberry lemon cookies sit on the baking sheet for about 10 minutes (or until they're cool enough to handle).
+Let the baked lemon blueberry cookies sit on the baking sheet for about 10 minutes (or until they’re cool enough to handle).
 Transfer them to a wire rack to cool completely.

 Pile of baked cookies, packed with blueberries and lemon zest, sitting on a baking sheet.